Tim Weed: Tucson and Milagros

 Weed moved his family to Tucson in 1999.
 He played bluegrass music in a Tucson-based band named Frog Mountain, with fiddler Chris Brashear and flatpicking guitar champion Peter McLaughlin.
 Weed's original score was featured on the 2004 animated program Davey and Goliath's Snowboard Adventure, a Christmas special.
 Weed began to write original songs with more of an emotional, personal nature.
 He performed with McLaughlin as well as with Tucson-based musicians such as fiddler Jesse Stockman, bassist/violinist Rob Paulus, Paulus's wife vocalist Randi Dorman, vocalist Debbie Daly, kalimba player Mark Holdaway, percussionists Todd Hammes and Jeff Friedl, and didgeridoo player Allan Shockley.
 He backed singer-songwriter Nancy McCallion in 2004 in her first solo album after being in the Mollys folk group.
+He also recorded and played with Stefan George and Lisa Otey.

 Weed's banjo style was not traditional; he did not use the banjo's high, short fifth string as a drone.
 Instead, he used it chromatically to extend the instrument's range to higher notes.
 Weed decided to augment the guitar with this same ability, so in 2004 he designed an acoustic/electric/MIDI guitar/banjo solid-body instrument by adding a short seventh-string.
 This prototype instrument soon broke in an accident, so Weed teamed with luthier Dennis Coon to redesign it as a hollow-bodied acoustic instrument, creating a hybrid they called the "Sevan".

 At the end of 2004, Weed produced his first solo album, Milagros (Spanish for "Miracles").
 The CD was a collection of original banjo compositions in the style of classical music, except for one of the tracks, "Haiku", which featured the Sevan instead of the banjo.
 Another track called "Lama" was written in the classical Indian raga style.
 The first tune on the CD—"Morro Glenn"—was featured in July 2005 on NPR's All Songs Considered, a national radio show by Bob Boilen.
 On his label Acoustic Oasis, mandolinist and record producer David Grisman released the album as an independently produced offering.
 Grisman said of Weed that he "can play everything from hardcore bluegrass to Bach.
 His original banjo music is grounded in many traditions, including Indian classical".
 In 2005, Weed played for the Dalai Lama in Tucson; he premiered his song "Love and Peace and Happiness" which would end up on his next album.
 Playing the banjo, Weed recorded with the Dave Matthews Band on the score of the documentary film Grand Canyon Adventure: River at Risk which was released in early 2008.